spryker/spryker-docs/docs/scos/user/user-guides/202005.0/back-office-user-guide/sales/returns/managing-returns.md

 title: Managing Returns
 description: In this article, you will know how to manage returns in the Back Office.
 originalLink: https://documentation.spryker.com/v5/docs/managing-returns
+originalArticleId: b6d7196b-c370-4168-8d59-0a73228ba91c
 redirect_from:
   - /v5/docs/managing-returns
   - /v5/docs/en/managing-returns
 ---

-After a [return](https://documentation.spryker.com/docs/en/return-management-feature-overview) has been [created by a Back Office User](https://documentation.spryker.com/docs/en/managing-orders#creating-a-return) or by a [Shop User](https://documentation.spryker.com/docs/en/shop-guide-creating-a-return), it appears on the *Orders > Returns* page.
+After a [return](/docs/scos/dev/features/202005.0/order-management/return-management/return-management-feature-overview.html) has been [created by a Back Office User](/docs/scos/user/user-guides/202005.0/back-office-user-guide/sales/orders/managing-orders.html#creating-a-return) or by a [Shop User](/docs/scos/user/user-guides/202005.0/shop-user-guide/shop-guide-customer-account/shop-guide-returns-management/shop-guide-creating-a-return.html), it appears on the *Orders > Returns* page.
 On this page, you can manage the returns as follows:

 * View the return details
 * Set the return statuses